apiraccini/agrovoltaic_and_crops/README.md

 The group was formed by me and my University colleagues Marco Bergamo and Lorenzo Chiurato.

-Data on crops and weather conditions are in the pannelli "folder", while relazione_finale.R contains the R code for the analysis.
-File relazione_finale.Rmd is used to produce relazione_finale.html.
+Data on crops and weather conditions are in the folder "pannelli", while relazione_finale.R contains the R code for the analysis. relazione_finale.Rmd can be used to produce an html or pdf file with the final relation.

 The entire project was conducted in Italian (code comments and final report).